 Designed specifically for high school libraries, this database contains full text from nearly 500 popular high school magazines.
 It provides more than 360 full-text reference books, 85,670 biographies, and over 107,000 primary source documents.

 Full text for nearly 1,700 periodicals with full-text information dating as far back as 1975.
 Covering virtually every subject area of general interest, MasterFILE Premier also contains full text for nearly 500 reference books and over 164,400 primary source documents, as well as an Image Collection of over 592,000 photos, maps & flags.

-This database provides a comprehensive collection of the world’s major news content and includes millions of articles from newspapers, newswires and news magazines Includes Full text for more than 1,200 newspapers.
-Detailed description of sources can be found here.
+This database provides a comprehensive collection of the world’s major news content and includes millions of articles from newspapers, newswires, and news magazines.
+Includes full text for more than 1,200 newspapers.
+Detailed descriptions of sources can be found here.

 NoveList Plus is an online readers’ advisory tool that helps readers find new fiction and nonfiction titles based on books they’ve already read or topics in which they are interested.
 Readers can look for books about particular subjects, relationships, geographic areas, or periods of time.
 Book reviews are also available.

 Contains information on instruments, music, and musicians, including guides to different periods and styles.